MagdaPaj/application-insights-aspnet-sample-trace-context-propagation/README.md

-# Trace Context propagation code sample
+# Distributed Trace Context propagation code sample

+Distributed tracing is a diagnostic technique that helps to localize failures and performance issues within applications, especially those built using a microservices architecture.
+A distributed trace traverses more than one component, so it is required to uniquely identify it across all systems.
+Trace context is a unique identifier for individual operations and it allows data to be linked together.
+There is a W3C specification for standardizing trace context (go to [the W3C Trace Context web page](https://www.w3.org/TR/trace-context/) to learn more about it).

-This sample application is the ASP.NET Core web API with enabled [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core).
+This sample application is the ASP.NET Core web API.
 Request body from the POST API is sent to Kafka, and then it's consumed by a [KafkaConsumer](./TraceContextPropagationToKafka/Kafka/KafkaConsumer.cs).
-The sample code shows how to propagate [trace context](https://www.w3.org/TR/trace-context/) to Kafka and then how to extract it from Kafka messages, thus end-to-end distributed tracing can be achieved.
+[Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core) is used to monitor the application.
+Azure Application Insights SDKs automatically track incoming HTTP requests and calls to dependent services, such as HTTP requests.
+However, there is a class of application patterns that can't be supported generically and manual code instrumentation is required.
+The sample code shows how to manually instrument Kafka dependency, how to propagate W3C compliant trace context to Kafka, and then how to extract it from Kafka messages.
+Thus end-to-end distributed tracing in the application can be achieved.

 ## Prerequisites